 The U.S. Chamber works with leaders at the U.S. Department of Labor, the Equal Employment Opportunity Commission, the National Labor Relations Board, Congressional committees, and state legislatures to protect opportunities for independent contractors, promote needed immigration reforms to welcome global talent to the American workforce, and preserve every American’s right to work.

-- Sep 28, 2021U.S.
-Chamber Letter on H.R.
-3110, the PUMP Act This Hill letter was sent to Members of the House of Representatives supporting H.R.
-3110, the Providing Urgent Maternal Protections (PUMP) for Nursing Mothers Act.
+This Hill letter was sent to Members of the United States Congress supporting the Providing Urgent Maternal Protections (PUMP) for Nursing Mothers Act.